-The Student Audit and Research in Surgery (STARSurg) collaborative is a national, student-led audit and research network with representation from all UK medical schools.
+The Student Audit and Research in Surgery (STARSurg) collaborative is a national, student-led audit and research network with representation from medical schools across the UK and Ireland.

-Our most recent study saw 258 student collaborators representing 31 UK medical schools collaborate to collect outcomes data over a two-week period on a prospective cohort of 1500 patients across 109 UK hospitals.
+Our first national project saw 258 student collaborators representing 31 UK medical schools collaborate to collect outcomes data over a two-week period on a prospective cohort of 1500 patients across 109 UK hospitals.

 Collaborative trainee networks in the UK developed as regional networks of surgical registrars, with the first collaborative (West Midlands Research Collaborative, WMRC), launching in 2009.
 They have delivered major collaborative projects including cohort studies and multicentre randomised controlled trials such as ROSSINI.

 STARSurg has emulated this with the first-ever national student audit in 2013, STARSurgUK.
 Following a pre-designed protocol developed by an expert steering committee, local collaborators can form into teams, register the project at their local hospital, and contribute data.
 With many collaborators working at many different centres, the data submitted combines to form an important international data set.
 Teamwork!